User Management

 • You can see node registration records and socket counts.

-• You can validate whether registered sockets align with current license state.
+• You can validate whether registered sockets align with the current license state.

 If this fails:

-2. If node registration list is still missing or stale, capture screenshot evidence and escalate to support.
+2. If the registration list is missing or stale, capture screenshot evidence and escalate to support.

 Note